RuhAm/AlphaDAWG/README.md

 This script allows users to train three nonlinear α-DAWG  models for detecting positive natural selection: α-DAWG[W],α-DAWG[C], and α-DAWG[W-C].
 The user can specify the number of training and testing observations and whether to apply alignment processing or just use the locally sorted alignments.

 1. **Run the script**:

+Please make sure the .sh file execultable using where your-script in this case is `nonlin_models.sh`

+        chmod +x nonlin_models.sh

+Now run the following command:

 ```bash
     ./nonlin_models.sh